Azure-Samples/cognitive-services-speech-sdk/public_samples/quickstart/text-to-speech/csharp-dotnet-windows/README.md

 * [Download the sample code to your development PC.](../../README.md#get-the-samples)
 * Start Microsoft Visual Studio 2017 and select **File** \> **Open** \> **Project/Solution**.
 * Navigate to the folder containing this sample, and select the solution file contained within it.
+* Edit the `Program.cs` source:
+  * Replace the string `YourSubscriptionKey` with your own subscription key.
+  * Replace the string `YourServiceRegion` with the service region of your subscription.
+    For example, replace with `westus` if you are using the 30-day free trial subscription.
+Make sure the region in your Azure resource matches the region you put into the sample, otherwise you'll get a 401 unauthorized access error.
 * Set the active solution configuration and platform to the desired values under **Build** \> **Configuration Manager**:
   * On a 64-bit Windows installation, choose `x64` as active solution platform.
   * On a 32-bit Windows installation, choose `x86` as active solution platform.